-1. duration of the study
+1. Duration of the study

 2. Pace of work

-– The preparatory class allows students to acquire rigorous work methods that will be useful for the rest of their studies, but also in their working lives.
+– The preparatory class allows students to acquire rigorous work methods that will be useful for the rest of their studies, but also in their later working lives.

 3. Organization of the studies